britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 ## Summary
 In this tutorial, you have seen three different ways of adding Britecharts to  your site or web application.

-To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization tutorial][composingDatavizGuide].
+To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization][composingDataviz] or our [Styling Britecharts][stylingBritecharts] tutorials.
 You can also check out our [documentation Homepage][home] and our [kitchen sink][demos] to see all the available charts.

 If you are excited about Britecharts, want to add more configurable properties or even create your own chart, please check our [Contributing Guide][contribute].
 In it, we walk you through the development environment setup, running our docs and demos and creating new Pull Requests.